NHirose/learning-language-navigation/README.md

 4. `python pd_controller.py`: This python script starts a node that reads messages from the `/waypoint` topic (waypoints from the model) and outputs velocities to navigate the robot’s base.

 When the robot is finishing navigating, kill the `pd_controller.py` script, and then kill the tmux session.
 If you want to take control of the robot while it is navigating, the `joy_teleop.py` script allows you to do so with the joystick.

-### [TODO]Adapting this code to different robots

-We hope that this codebase is general enough to allow you to deploy it to your favorite ROS-based robots.
-You can change the robot configuration parameters in `vint_release/deployment/config/robot.yaml`, like the max angular and linear velocities of the robot and the topics to publish to teleop and control the robot.
-Please feel free to create a Github Issue or reach out to the authors at shah@cs.berkeley.edu.

 ## Citing
 ```